iterative/dvc.org/content/docs/command-reference/checkout.md

 $ dvc checkout model.pkl  # Get previous model file only.
 ```

-Note that DVC commands support granularity for files found in tracked
+Note that `dvc checkout` support granularity for files found in tracked
 directories.
 For example, the `featurize` stage has one directory output
 (`data/features`, which is tracked as a whole):